OsasAnalyst/Customer-Lifetime-Value-Prediction/README.md

 The goal is simple: stop treating every customer the same.
 Some customers are worth fighting for.
 Others aren't.
 This system tells you which is which.

----

 ## The Problem

 Lumora Commerce was allocating the same retention budget to every customer regardless of their actual value.
-No system existed to predict future spend, which meant loyalty rewards, email flows, and winback campaigns were all misdirected.
+There were no system to predict future spend, which means loyalty rewards, email flows, and winback campaigns were misdirected.

 A 5% improvement in retention can grow profits by 25 to 95%.
 But you can't improve what you can't measure.